 Named "the world's most beautiful wine region," by readers of Budget Travel magazine, there are many outstanding, world-class Finger Lakes wineries located in the hills along Keuka Lake.
 Dr. Konstantin Frank Vinifera Wine Cellars has been rated the "#1 Winery in the Northeast" by Wine Report for five years and, for more than 40 years, has been New York State's most award-winning winery.

-Pleasant Valley Wine Company & Great Western Winery is one of the oldest in the Finger Lakes, U.S. Travel & Leisure magazine named Heron Hill Winery as one of the 10 most spectacular tasting rooms in the world, and the eclectic Bully Hill Vineyards offers tastings that follow a "wine with laughter" philosophy.
+Pleasant Valley Wine Company & Great Western Winery is one of the oldest in the Finger Lakes, U.S. Travel & Leisure magazine named Heron Hill Winery as one of the 10 most spectacular tasting rooms in the world, and the eclectic Bully Hill Vineyards offers tastings that follow a "wine with laughter" philosophy

-Visit Hammondsport, the "Cradle of Aviation," located on the southern branch of Keuka Lake.
+Visit Hammondsport, the "Cradle of Aviation," located at the southern tip of Keuka Lake.
 Hammondsport was home to aviation pioneer Glenn Curtiss, known as the "Father of Naval Aviation," who designed, built, and flew seaplanes off the waters of Keuka in the early 1900s.
 Curtiss took to the sky over Keuka Lake in the first pre-announced flight in America on July 4, 1908 before a crowd of more than 1,000.
 Today, the Curtiss Museum is one of Hammondsport's biggest draws.

 Keuka Lake itself offers a wealth of entertainment.
 Its shallow depths means it stays warmer than deeper Finger Lakes, making it an ideal summer destination for swimming and watersports of all kinds.
 The lake also boasts excellent fishing.
 Whether you're taking the kids out for their first cast or looking for your next big catch, Brown Trout, Smallmouth Bass and Landlocked Salmon provide the perfect challenge for anglers of all levels.